ringarochkryss/artstore/README.md

 ##### Buttons links and search
 1. Test all buttons including them in the dropups in bottom navbar from all pages
 2. Search for products in artstore
+3. Try the paging in the art store by moving front and back
+4. Login and the userbutton should be showing your username.

 ##### Carousels (Art, Artists, Events and Galleries)
 1. Carousels should spin by themself if user do nothing